metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 The Cardinals have a magic about them.
 Kyler Murray throwing deep against the grain to DeAndre Hopkins with two defenders bracketing Hopkins.
 Then Kyler Murray throwing a bullet to Hopkins despite Josh Norman having some ridiculous inside leverage....only for Hopkins to catch the ball!

+The Cardinals are truly awful stopping the run.
+Their defensive line seems way too eager risking protection gaps if it means making a big play.

 As expected, Trey Lance sucks.

 ***